-HIM 131 CPT CODING I (4 Credits)
+HIM 132 CPT CODING (4 Credits)

-The focus of this class is learning the coding rules for the CPT coding system and then applying the rules to code patient services.
-In addition, students become proficient in the use of the Current Procedural Terminology manual.
-Students assign the correct CPT codes to any surgical and/or diagnostic procedure with the application of the correct CPT and/or HCPCS modifier.
-Prerequisite(s): HIM 101
+The focus of this course is learning the coding ruled for the CPT coding system and applying the rules to code patient services.
+Students will become proficient in the usage of the Current Procedural Terminology (CPT) manual.
+Students will assign correct CPT codes to physician office settings and hospital settings.
+Students will apply the applicable CPT modifiers to various patient settings.
+Prerequisite(s) MSS 104

-HIM 142 ICD-10-CM CODING I (4 Credits)
+HIM 143 ICD-10-CM CODING (4 Credits)